ultralytics/ultralytics/examples/YOLOv8-SAHI-Inference-Video/readme.md

 ## Step 1: Install the Required Libraries

-Clone the repository, install the dependencies and `cd` to this local directory for commands in step 2.
+Clone the repository, install dependencies and `cd` to this local directory for commands in Step 2.

 ```bash
 # Clone ultralytics repo